bopopescu/hue-chef-1/README.md

 ### Overview

-Trying to solve the problem of choosing harmonious color combinations using machine learning and a frequentist approach.
+Trying to solve the problem of choosing harmonious color combinations using machine learning and a _frequentist approach_.

 ### Modules